rkyoto/timedflock/README.md

         ...  # not locked
 ```

-Python 2.7 and later 3.x versions should be supported.
+Python 2.7 and later Python 3.x versions are supported.
 Tested on Ubuntu,
 CentOS and some other Linux distros.

 License